AbdulMoid337/zen-editor/README.md

 cd backend
 ```

-Create a `.env` file inside the `backend` folder and add the following line:
+- Create a `.env` file inside the `backend` folder and add the following line:
-You can create your API KEY here -> https://aistudio.google.com/api-keys
+- You can create your GEMINI API KEY here -> https://aistudio.google.com/api-keys

 ```bash
 GEMINI_API_KEY=your_gemini_api_key